AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     - `format`: a string with the values `.png` or `.dxf`

 #### Utility
+Various utility calls to interact with Fusion 360.
 - `refresh()`: Refresh the active viewport
 - `ping()`: Ping for debugging
 - `detach()`: Detach the server from Fusion, taking it offline, allowing the Fusion UI to become responsive again